Kilmanaheen: Settlements

-In 1841 the population of the parish was 6,436 in 1,065 houses, of whom 4,494 lived in rural districts.
+In 1841, the population of the parish was 6,436 in 1,065 houses, of whom 4,494 lived in rural districts.

 Kilmanaheen contains the small town of Ennistymon and part of the village of Lahinch.

 Ennistymon lies at one end of the N85 road from Ennis, and on the N67 road between Galway and Tarbert (via the Shannon Ferry).

-It has shops selling local crafts, pubs, restaurants and a weekly market.
 The river Cullenagh runs through the town.

-Ennistymon is near to the edge of the Burren, a scenic area.
+It is near to the edge of the Burren, a scenic area.
 Ennistymon was a stop on the West Clare Railway until it was closed in the late 1950s.

 Brian Merriman, the poet, was born in Ennistymon in 1749.
 Caitlin Macnamara of Ennistymon married the Welsh poet, Dylan Thomas.